Rsantct/pe.audio.sys/pe.audio.sys/README.md

         |
         |-- services/       Services provided through by the tcp server (system control and others)
         |
-        |-- scripts/        Additional scripts that can be launched at start up
+        |-- scripts/        Additional scripts to launch at start up when issued at config.yml
         |
         \-- www/            A web interface to control the system